Esek Hopkins: Revolutionary War service

 Even with the impassioned defense of John Adams, the Continental Congress voted on 2 January 1778 to relieve Hopkins of his command permanently.
-Nevertheless, the first action of Hopkins, in Nassau, which proved later to be an effective method for the Continental Navy to use against an overwhelming British Navy, was politically used against him.
+The first action of Hopkins in Nassau, which proved later to be an effective method for the Continental Navy to use against an overwhelming British Navy, was politically used against him.
 Substantiating this, John Paul Jones, who had been a lieutenant directly under Hopkins, gained great respect while continuing this same type of naval warfare against the much larger Royal Navy.
 "Furthermore, and perhaps most importantly, the Raid on Nassau brought the war to the English in an area where they felt more strategically threatened than the American Colonies.
 The West Indies was a location of importance to the British both due to trade concerns and due to its pivotal role in naval conflicts with the English nemesis France.
 Paranoia over losing the West Indies would frequently deflect English interests and military assets away from the war in America.
 English preoccupation with this area would nearly cause her to abandon the war in 1778 and may well have cost her the war in the long run.
 If true, it might well be said that this raid was the first tweaking of this English concern and a tweaking which may have set the tone for those later English decisions.
 As such, the Raid of Nassau was not just a minor tactical victory but a great strategic victory as well."

-Hopkins's commission was terminated by the Congress on January 2, 1778, for a variety of reasons, perhaps including for his part in the arrest of Richard Marven and Samuel Shaw, a pair of early whistle-blowers, due to their having reported his torture of British prisoners of war.
+Hopkins's commission was for a variety of reasons, perhaps including for his part in the arrest of Richard Marven and Samuel Shaw, a pair of early whistle-blowers who reported his mistreatment of British prisoners of war.
 Hopkins's subsequent institution of criminal libel proceedings against Marven and Shaw is single-handedly responsible for the resolution of Congress "That it is the duty of all persons in the service of the United States, as well as all other inhabitants thereof to give the earliest information to Congress or any other proper authority of any misconduct, frauds or other misdemeanours committed by any persons in the service of these states, which may come to their knowledge."